choochoo-bot/ChooChoo-testing/README.md

 <img src="https://github.com/lucydot/ChooChoo/raw/main/docs/images/icon2.png" width="800">

-⚠️ ChooChoo is currently under development.
-It has a planned release date of September 2022.

 ✨ ChooChoo encourages learning through self-assessment, collaboration and diagnostic teaching.
-This repository contains an empty ChooChoo project for those who want to start from scratch.
-For more information please see the [ChooChoo documentation](https://lucydot.github.io/ChooChoo).
+This is a repository for testing ChooChoo.
+For more information and to get started with using the tool please see the [ChooChoo repository](https://lucydot.github.io/ChooChoo).

 ## Features